RAIL CHRONOLOGY : Definition of "RAILWAY PASSENGER STATION"

 "platform": It is, perhaps, unfortunate that this term can mean either the structure upon which passengers stand to join or alight, or a complete facility, and also that, as Clinker explained in GWR - A Register of Halts and Platforms 1903-1979, even the GWR failed to make a consistent distinction between the facilities of a platform and those of a halt.
 Nevertheless, GWR platforms were often staffed, so all Robbins' criteria would be met - hence the illogicality that some "platforms" qualified as "stations" under his definition!
 I do not know whether this staffing distinction necessarily applied to platforms elsewhere, or whether they were simply halts by another name; perhaps others can say whether the term, as used by other railways, meant something particular.
 Apart from whatever "amenities" they might be provided with, platforms would fall under the above BTC definition of halt.

 "station" would be provided with everything that has gone before, and more.
 As even Robbins' (e) seems already to have been appropriated I suggest that it would need to be amplified, in the case of a station, as being enclosed sheltered waiting area - as against the open-to-the-elements facilities associated with halts - and usually with heating facilities.
 Further, of the original qualifications (b) , (d) and (e) would have to be prefixed "normally" because the temporary absence of those facilities during hours when a station is unstaffed can surely not cause such a location to be part-time a station, part-time a halt (or platform)!
 When staffing - or some other qualifying feature - is finally withdrawn, however, then the facility would have to be re-categorised.
 Hampton in Arden, for instance, once enjoyed enclosed and heated waiting rooms on the platforms; these have since been demolished and replaced by bus-shelters so the erstwhile station now only offers (a), (b), (c) and (d) - which would put it in the "platform" category, were it on the GWR.
-Castlerock (NIRailways), where the signalman performs "passenger commercial" (ticket selling) from the signal box (no less!) would fall in the same category.
+Castlerock (NIRailways), where - until 2016 - the signalman performed "passenger commercial" (ticket selling) from the signal box (no less!) would have fallen in the same category.

 This would tend to make the key distinction the availability or otherwise of an enclosed waiting area.